top of page

 Listen and Laugh

 Gather around for stories that spark imagination and shared laughter.
 History comes to life with songs, storytelling and puppetry, with the much-loved tale of Railway Bob plus cheeky and charming Punch and Judy shows.
 Deelightfultales and Kiran the Storyteller share folktales and personal stories drawn from Asian and Indian traditions, using voice, movement and humour to connect audiences of all ages.
-Plus at Pico’s Puppet Palace, puppetry and live music lead families on eco-aware adventures filled with courage, friendship and curiosity.
+Plus discover the musical adventure that is LizzieLand and be whisked away into an enchanting world of song, imagination and wonder.

 Dance and Move